 Pelvic Floor Physiotherapy

-Physiotherapists with specialized training in evaluation and treatment of pelvic floor muscle dysfunction can address bladder ad bowel control issues, pelvic pain, painful intercourse, pelvic organ prolapse and post partum issues.
+Physiotherapists with specialized training in evaluation and treatment of pelvic floor muscle dysfunction can address bladder ad bowel control issues, pelvic pain, painful intercourse, pelvic organ prolapse, post partum issues, erectile dysfunction, childhood bed wetting, and much much more.

 What is Pelvic Floor Physiotherapy?